 - Store in a warmest spot in your kitchen for a week.
 Note: Your house will smell like kimchi.

 - Transfer contents to mason jars and store in fridge (or swap with your local club members!)
+There it will keep for many months.

 Number of servings (yield): 3 pints